SiddheshDaphane/Bank-Marketing-Campaign-Analysis/README.md

 Here, we realized the features that have more impact on the predictive outcomes of the models are Age, Duration of last contact, campaign, emp.var.rate, cons.conf.idx, euribor3m, nr.employed, housing_yes, loan_yes, poutcome_success

-SMOTE(Synthetic Minority Oversampling Technique)
+**SMOTE(Synthetic Minority Oversampling Technique)**

 As we know that target variable was imbalanced, with only 11.3% of instances belonging to the positive class.
 This made us use the SMOTE technique to balance the data.
 The SMOTE algorithm (Synthetic Minority Oversampling Technique) is a data sampling technique that is used to address the issue of class imbalance.
 SMOTE works by generating synthetic instances of the minority class by identifying nearest neighbors and randomly sampling in the feature space.
 In this study, the SMOTE algorithm was implemented using the imbalanced-learn package in Python.
 The SMOTE algorithm was initialized with a sampling strategy of 'auto' and a random state of 42.
 The fit_resample() method of the SMOTE object was then called to apply the SMOTE algorithm to the training set, which consisted of the input features X_train and the target variable y_train.
 The results of applying the SMOTE algorithm to the training set are shown in the following figure.
 The figure shows the distribution of the target variable in the original training set and the oversampled training set.
+As can be seen from the figure, the distribution of the target variable in the oversampled training set is much more balanced than the distribution of the target variable in the original training set.
+This suggests that the SMOTE algorithm was successful in mitigating the issue of class imbalance in the training set.
+The results of this study suggest that the SMOTE algorithm is an effective way to address the issue of class imbalance in binary classification datasets.
+The SMOTE algorithm can be used to generate synthetic instances of the minority class, which can help to improve the performance of machine learning models on imbalanced datasets.